What is Ethics?

 Ethics, Science, and Sustainability

-Remember in module 1 when we discussed the value of social science perspectives in a course on sustainability?
-About now you might be asking the same question about ethics: why are studying ethics in a class about sustainability?
+Remember in Module 1 when we discussed the value of social science perspectives in a course on sustainability?
+About now, you might be asking the same question about ethics: why are we studying ethics in a class about sustainability?
 Isn't that about science?
 The simple answer is that sustainability is about science.
 But let's ask another question: what is science, anyway?
 Another simple answer is that science is the study of the world around us through observation and analysis.